py-mine/mcproto/docs/contributing/guides/setup.md

 If you wish to work from an already forked repository, make sure to check out the main branch and do a [`git pull`][git-pull] to get your fork up to date.
 Now create your new branch.

-## Poetry
+## UV

-This project uses [`poetry`][poetry].
-Poetry is a tool for managing python dependencies in a reproducible way, ensuring that everyone is using the same versions.
+This project uses [`uv`][uv].
+Uv is a tool for managing python dependencies in a reproducible way, ensuring that everyone is using the same versions.
 It creates virtual environments for each project, which ensures that your global dependencies won't clash with the project.

 ??? question "More about virtual environments"